Canadair: History

 In 1965–66, Canadair built a batch of Flxible New Look buses under license.
 All 50 were for the Montreal Transit Commission.

 Outside of the field of aviation, Canadair opted to diversify into various other sectors, developing its own range of industrial and commercial products.
 The "Canarch" division was involved in curtain wall design and manufacture for a number of buildings.
 They also produce the cabins for many air traffic control towers operated by the Federal Aviation Administration in the United States.
 Both tracked and air-cushioned vehicles were designed and underwent testing; however none proceeded into commercial production.

 In the late 1950s, the United States Army contracted Canadair to develop a small light-weight all-terrain amphibious tracked vehicle.
 In turn, Canadair developed the CL-70 RAT Remote Articulated Track; this vehicle, while not a commercial success, gave Canadair useful experience towards the development of the upgraded CL-91 Dynatrac, which was a marketing success and purchased by the US Army as XM-571.

-During 1976, the Canadian government nationalized Canadair Ltd., by completing the purchase of the corporate assets from General Dynamics.
+During 1976, the Canadian government nationalized Canadair Ltd. by reacquiring its corporate assets from General Dynamics.
 It remained a federal crown corporation until 1986 when, having experienced record losses during its development of the Challenger business jet, the Mulroney government sold it to Bombardier Inc. Shortly after Canadair's acquisition, Bombardier was able to restore it to profitability; the company soon acquired other aviation companies, such as the near-bankrupt Short Brothers of Belfast, Northern Ireland, and the business jet specialist Learjet of Wichita, Kansas, as well as de Havilland Aircraft of Canada of Toronto, Ontario.
 Together with these other entities, Canadair became a core component of Bombardier Aerospace.

 Following the company's acquisition by Bombardier, the Canadair name had continued to be prominently used in the branding of its larger series of business jets and regional jets, which have been marketed as the Canadian Regional Jet (CRJ).
 However, this branding has since been dropped; new projects from all of Bombardier's various aircraft divisions have since simply been known as Bombardier Aerospace.